Alixyvette/CS351-Systems-Programming/mp-cache-Alixyvette/README.md

 in the `registerFunctions` routine in <span>"trans.c"</span>.
 At runtime, the autograder will evaluate each registered transpose function and print the results.
-Of course, one of the registered functions must be the `transpose_submit` function that you are submitting for credit:
+Of course, one of the registered functions must be the `transpose_submit` function that is being submitting for credit:

         registerTransFunction(transpose_submit, transpose_submit_desc);